terra-money/docs/docs/Concepts/Protocol.md

 Deposits protect against unnecessary proposals and spam.
 Users can veto any proposal they deem to be spam by voting `NoWithVeto`.

 Deposits get refunded if all of the following conditions are met:
-- The minimum deposit of 50 Luna is reached within the one week deposit period.
+- The minimum deposit of 50 Luna is reached within the two-week deposit period.
 - `Quorum` is met: the number of total votes is greater than 40% of all staked Luna
 - The total number of `NoWithVeto` votes is less than 33.4% of the total vote.
 - A vote returns a majority of `Yes` or `No` votes.

 Deposits are burned under any of the following conditions:
 - The minimum deposit of 50 Luna is not reached within the two-week deposit period.
-- `Quorum` is not met: the number of total votes after the two-week voting period is less than 40% of all staked Luna.
+- `Quorum` is not met: the number of total votes after the one-week voting period is less than 40% of all staked Luna.
 - the number of `NoWithVeto` votes is above 33.4% of the total vote.